Salt & Wind Travel

 – In This Article –

 As a chef, food expert, travel expert, and editor at Salt & Wind Travel, I’ve spent over a decade researching and writing about the intersection of food and travel.
-I am married to a Native Hawaiian and have spent more than two years of the last 15 years through work and travel in the Hawaiian Islands.
-That firsthand experience is what I share with our travel clients when I’m crafting their custom Hawai’i itineraries.
+I am married to a Native Hawaiian and have spent more than three years of the last 17 years working and traveling in the Hawaiian Islands.

-On our first trip to Maui, it took some digging around to figure out the best plan for making sunrise happen, so to make it easier for you, we’ve compiled our top tips for sunrise at Haleakalā National Park:
+On our first trip to Maui, it took some digging around to figure out the best plan for making sunrise happen, so to make it easier for you, we’ve compiled our top 19 tips for sunrise at Haleakalā National Park:

 Get A Sunrise Reservation